European shares slip, but debt ceiling deal buoys U.S. futures

 Markets are leaning towards expecting the Fed to raise rates by 25 basis points next month, then keep rates steady for the rest of the year.

-The U.S. dollar index was down 0.1% at 104.21, and the euro was a touch lower at $1.07165.
+The U.S. dollar index was steady at 104.26, and the euro was down 0.2% at 1.07105.
 The dollar briefly hit a six-month high against the yen during Asian trading.

 In Turkey, the lira hit a new record low against the dollar after President Tayyip Erdogan secured victory in a presidential election on Sunday, extending his increasingly authoritarian rule into a third decade.

-Oil prices slipped, with Brent crude futures down 0.2% and U.S. West Texas Intermediate crude down 0.1%.
-Gold was also little changed, hovering near Friday's two-month lows.
+Oil prices slipped, with Brent crude futures down 1% and U.S. West Texas Intermediate crude down 0.6%.
+Gold was little changed, hovering near Friday's two-month lows .

-(Reporting by Elizabeth Howcroft, Stella Qiu and Tom Westbrook; Editing by Shri Navaratnam, Sam Holmes and Jan Harvey)
+(Reporting by Elizabeth Howcroft, Stella Qiu and Tom Westbrook; Editing by Jan Harvey and Mark Potter)